shawnmgoulet/teachosm-for-school/Modules/Module8-MappingAgriculturalandRuralLandUseOSMMapFeatures.md

 2. Center a discussion around infrastructure necessary to bring food to market locally and within a nation covered in your curriculum.
 Consider using the article or some other literature and discussion/questions listed in the preparation above to have a class discussion centered around the topic.

-3. Introduce the USDA Census of Agriculture and CropSpace tool.
+3. Introduce the USDA Census of Agriculture and CropScape tool.
 Explain to them how you wish to have them use these resources to gain a deeper understanding of the agricultural practices and industries in the area of study.

 4. If necessary, demonstrate to students how they will use overpass turbo, id Editor and/or the TeachOSM Tasking Manager to map these features.
 Show examples of these, features and how each open mapping tool would be used to accomplish editing within the area(s) you wish to contribute.